 Arktika.1.
 From the developers of Metro Redux, Metro: Last Light, and Metro 2033 comes an action-packed post-apocalypse game.
 Arktika.1 is a breathtakingly stunning, highly immersive, AAA, heart-pumping FPS (first-person shooter) game exclusively designed for the Oculus Touch.
 Arktika.1 uses the latest version of the 4A Engine to deliver some truly impressive visuals.
 Experience a post-apocalyptic vision of the future like never before - in full VR.

-Supported Languages: English, French (France), German, Russian, Spanish (Mexico), Ukrainian.
+Game Languages: English, French (France), German, Russian, Spanish (Mexico), Ukrainian.

-Gameplay Duration: Expect about 4-6 hours of gameplay.
+Game Length: Expect about 4-6 hours of gameplay.

 Not only was Arktika.1 my very first Oculus game purchase, it’s also one of my personal favourites.
 I am a huge fan of the Metro series, so I knew I was going to get a quality product.
 I have to hand it to the creators, 4A Games, for creating such an excellent title.
 Even now, there aren't many that come close to a game of this caliber, with its fantastic gameplay, immersion and visuals.
 Arktika.1 has it all.